mkyleUD/Caviness-HPC-Shell/_episodes/02-navigation.md

 > ## Using HPC filesystems
 > On HPC systems, you have a number of places where you can store your files.
 These differ in both
 > the amount of space allocated and whether they are backed up or not.
-> Caviness has three different area where you can store files.
-Each of the different area serve
+> Caviness has three different types of storage where you can store files that serve
 > different purposes.
-They also have different amounts of storage and are backed up differently as
+The amount of storage available and how they are backed up differs as
 > well.
 >
 > File storage locations: